mcdexio/mcdex-references/en-US/mai-protocol-v3.md

 - Risks: Not applicable

+An operator must check in every 10 days.
+If the operator fails to check-in within this 10-day period, the operator will be fired.

 ### Liquidity provider:
 - How to become a LP:
   - deposit collateral in the AMM pool